Skyscanner

-Skyscanner Ltd. is a British search aggregator and travel agency based in Edinburgh, Scotland and operating since 2002.
+Skyscanner Holdings Limited, a subsidiary of Trip.com Group, is a travel search aggregator, metasearch engine, and comparison shopping website based in Edinburgh, Scotland, with operating activities conducted through its subsidiaries including Skyscanner Limited and Skyscanner Technology Limited.
+The company's platforms receive 110 million monthly visitors.
+The company is not a travel agent and does not directly sell tickets, process payments, or handle bookings; these are all handled by one of 1,200 partners.

+The company allows users to find the cheapest destinations from a given city by setting "Everywhere" as the destination.

 History

+Startup

+Skyscanner was founded by Gareth Williams, Barry Smith, and Bonamy Grimes in Scotland 2002 and launched in 2003.
+Williams was a software developer who designed software to search multiple airline websites for the best fares after he became frustrated at visiting each website individually whenever he wanted to visit his brother in France.

-The company was formed by three information technology professionals.
-The Edinburgh office was opened in 2004.
+The company's first office was opened in 2004 in Edinburgh.

+In December 2007, Scottish Equity Partners (SEP) invested million in the company for a 40% stake.

-In 2009, the year after SEP invested in the business, Skyscanner reported its first profit.
+In 2009, Skyscanner reported its first profit.

+Expansion

-In 2011, Skyscanner acquired Zoombu.
-Skyscanner opened an office in Singapore in September 2011, which is headquarters for its Asia-Pacific operations.
-In 2012, a Beijing office was added, as Skyscanner began a partnership with Baidu, China's largest search engine.
+In January 2011, Skyscanner acquired Zoombu.

+Skyscanner opened an office in Singapore in September 2011, which is the headquarters for its Asia-Pacific operations.

+In 2012, the company opened an office in Beijing after forming a partnership with Baidu.

+In 2012, the company moved its headquarters to Quartermile.

 By 2013, the company employed over 180 people.

 In February 2013, Skyscanner announced plans to open a United States base in Miami.

-In October 2013, Sequoia Capital purchased an interest in Skyscanner that valued the company at $800 million.
+In October 2013, Sequoia Capital invested in the company at an $800 million valuation.

 In June 2014, Skyscanner acquired Youbibi, a travel search engine company based in Shenzhen, China.

 By February 2015, the company employed 600 people, double the employment of 18 months earlier.

-In January 2016, the company raised $192 million based on a $1.6 billion valuation for the company.
+In January 2016, the company raised £128 million ($192 million) at a $1.6 billion valuation, making it a unicorn.
+Investors included Artemis, Baillie Gifford, Vitruvian Partners, Khazanah Nasional, and Yahoo Japan.
+SEP, which owned a 40% stake in 2007, sold 5%.

+In 2016, the company was named to the "Fast 50" by Deloitte.

+Ownership by Trip.com

-In November 2016, a Chinese company Trip.com Group (formerly Ctrip) bought Skyscanner for $1.75 billion.
-Following the sale to Ctrip, Skyscanner's largest shareholder, SEP, completed its exit from the business.
+In November 2016, Trip.com Group acquired Skyscanner for $1.75 billion; SEP sold its entire stake.

-In 2017, Ctrip bought the Trip.com domain and launched Trip.com.
-The original platform became a subsidiary of Skyscanner.
+In 2017, Ctrip acquired the Trip.com domain name and launched Trip.com as a subsidiary of Skyscanner.

-In 2020, after the COVID-19 pandemic, the company announced that it would lay off 300 employees (20% of its staff).
-It was likely to close two offices in Budapest, Hungary and Sofia, Bulgaria.
+In July 2020, as a result of a decline in bookings during the COVID-19 pandemic, the company announced 300 layoffs (20% of its staff) and the closure of offices in Budapest, Hungary and Sofia, Bulgaria.

-In May 2025, the company announced the appointment of Bryan Batista, its chief operations officer, as its new chief executive replacing John Mangelaars.
-Batista took up the role from 1 June 2025.